redouane/django-fontawesome/README.rst

 4. django-fontawesome ships with two template tags, `fontawesome_stylesheet` and `fontawesome_icon`.
     - the former inserts a stylesheet link with a pre-configured href according to the FONTAWESOME_CSS_URL setting
-    - the latter renders icons, and accepts the following optional keywords arguments: large, spin, fixed, li : (true/false), rotate: (90/180/270)
+    - the latter renders icons, and accepts the following optional keywords arguments: large, spin, fixed, li, border: (true/false), rotate: (90/180/270)
+    - you can also colorize an icon using the color='red' keyword argument to the fontawesome_icon template tag

     ::

        {% load fontawesome %}